Qizhong-George-Guo/qizhong-guo/research/estuarine-processes.md

 ---
 layout: page
-title: "Estuarine & Coastal Processes"
+title: "Watershed & Basin-Scale Environmental Studies"
-permalink: /research/estuarine-processes
+permalink: /research/watershed-basin-scale
 ---

-# Estuarine & Coastal Processes
+# Watershed & Basin-Scale Environmental Studies

-Estuarine and coastal systems sit at the interface between watersheds and the ocean, where tides, river flows, waves, storm surge, and sediment processes interact across a wide range of spatial and temporal scales.
-My work in this area focuses on understanding the physics of these environments and how natural dynamics and human interventions influence water levels, circulation, sediment exchange, wetlands, and coastal resilience.

-This research connects directly with stormwater, watershed, and coastal hazard work, and contributes to integrated approaches such as the Green–Grey–Blue–Smart (GGBS) Framework.
+Watersheds connect upland hydrologic processes with downstream rivers, estuaries, and coastal systems.
+My work in this area focuses on hydrology, sediment processes, river–estuary linkages, environmental restoration, and large-scale planning for resilience.
+These studies integrate hydrologic, hydraulic, ecological, and management perspectives and align closely with the Green–Grey–Blue–Smart (GGBS) approach to system-level resilience.

 ## Research Themes

-- Tidal motion, tidal propagation, and estuarine circulation
-- Estuary–ocean exchange and salinity intrusion
-- Bay–marsh interactions, wetland hydrodynamics, and sediment deposition/erosion
+- Watershed hydrology, rainfall–runoff processes, and flow generation
+- Riverine hydraulics, sediment transport, and channel–floodplain dynamics
+- Linkages between watershed conditions and estuarine/coastal responses
-- Wave dynamics, nearshore processes, and coastal morphology
+- Water quality, ecosystem processes, and environmental restoration
-- Storm surge dynamics and coastal flooding
-- Multi-hazard interactions in estuarine and coastal zones
-- Coupled watershed–estuary–coast system behavior
+- Watershed-scale flood risk, multi-hazard interactions, and mitigation strategies
+- Basin-scale planning and long-term environmental strategies
-- Effects of infrastructure, dredging, and restoration interventions
+- Effects of land use, climate variability, and watershed management practices
-- Modeling of tides, waves, surge, sediment transport, and estuarine flows
+- Integrated assessment frameworks combining science, engineering, and policy

 ## Selected Contributions

 Examples of work in this area include:

-- Modeling of tidal propagation, water levels, circulation, and salinity in estuaries and tidal rivers
+- Analyses of watershed hydrology, sediment dynamics, and river–estuary interactions
-- Studies of bay–marsh sediment exchange, wetland processes, and coastal ecosystem dynamics
+- Studies of long-term flood risk, resilience strategies, and watershed-scale management
-- Analysis of wave–current interactions, nearshore processes, and shoreline change
+- Applied work on major systems, such as the Mississippi River Basin and tributary watersheds
-- Investigation of storm surge behavior and coastal flooding impacts
+- Environmental planning efforts addressing resilience, restoration, and system-wide impacts
-- Evaluation of watershed influences on estuarine and coastal conditions
+- Integration of watershed modeling with downstream estuarine and coastal process studies
-- Contributions to synthesis efforts linking inland hydrology with estuarine and coastal dynamics
+- Contributions to multi-scale synthesis connecting inland hydrology to coastal resilience
-- Integration of estuarine and coastal processes into broader resilience planning frameworks
+- Development of conceptual and planning frameworks for watershed-scale resilience

 ## Related Publications

-Selected publications relating to estuarine and coastal hydrodynamics, sediment transport, wetlands, waves, and storm surge will be added here.
+Selected publications related to watershed hydrology, riverine processes, sediment transport, and basin-scale studies will be added here.

 [Back to Research Contributions →](/research)